palerdot/react-d3-speedometer/README.md

 #### Contributing:
 PRs are welcome.
 Please create a issue/bugfix/feature branch and create an issue with your branch details.
 Probably I will create a similar branch in the upstream repo so that PRs can be raised against that branch instead of `master`.

+#### Notes
+- `0.x` versions are compatible with React & React DOM Versions (16.x)
+For every subsequent major react upgrade, `react-d3-speedometer` will be bumped to next major versions.
+For example `1.x` will be compatible with `React 17.x` so and so forth ...

 #### License: